 The adult females of some species of firefly are virtually indistinguishable from the larvae (i.e., grubs), while only the males are the elongated beetles we all know and love.

 Siafu/Driver Ants.
 The females are not small for ant standards (being about an inch long).
 The male is about the size of a large sausage, hence the term "sausage fly" for him.
 The "sausage" part is a bloated abdomen that makes them look like very obese dragonflies.
 This abdomen?
 Contains sperm.
 When they breed the females release a pheromone that attracts the male, who usually have nothing to do with the females (for good reason!).
-The females chew off all his limbs.
-Then they rip open his belly and impregnate themselves with the contents while the male lies dying.
+The females chew off all his limbs and carry him with them until the queen is ready to mate.
+Then they rip open his belly so the queen can impregnate herself with the contents while the other females eat him.